-Whether the child is in Medicaid managed care, fee-for-service, or Family Health Plus (which covers youth ages 19 up until age 21 years), the EPSDT benefit and the entire array of New York State Medicaid services is available to him/her from birth up until age 21 years.
+Whether the child is in Medicaid managed care or fee-for-service, the EPSDT benefit and the entire array of New York State Medicaid services is available to him/her from birth up until age 21 years.

 For information about Medicaid waivers or special programs available to children who meet additional eligibility criteria and have special needs, please see the Resource Section of this manual.